 For the ultimate casual-chick look, pair a polo shirt with a pair of chinos or trousers with a pair of trainers.
 Depending on the office guidelines of your workplace this could be a great outfit to go to work in during the summer time.

-This might sound contradictory, specially coming from the tip above, but one of the advantages of the polo shirt is that it can be dressed up and dressed down.
-Besides, with all of the options there are nowadays for athletic wear (God forbid, athleisure) joggers can look just as nice as tailored pants, without even mentioning comfortable!
+This might sound contradictory, especially coming from the tip above, but one of the advantages of the polo shirt is that it can be dressed up and dressed down.
+Besides, with all of the options, there are nowadays for athletic wear (God forbid, athleisure) joggers can look just as nice as tailored pants, without even mentioning comfortable!

 Pop your collar

 It might have been okay when you were 16, but now it’s just embarrassing.
 Nothing good can come of it — so just don’t.